kottans/csharp-slides/README.md

 ----
 ##How to prepare FsReveal presentation
-1. Copy existing presentation folder and rename it accordingly
+1. Choose folder for according presentation or create new one
-2. Edit content of file <presentation_folder>\slides\index.md and add used images to folder <presentation_folder>\slides\images
+2. Edit content of file <presentation_folder>\index.md and add used images to folder <presentation_folder>\images
-3. run build.cmd to build presentation and raise up local http server and continouos build of markup file to html presentation
+3. Run `build "<presentation_folder>"` in `cmd` to build presentation and raise up local http server and continuous build of markup file to html presentation
-4. When ready, run script <presentation_folder>\GenerateReleaseSlides.cmd which will produce Release folder
-5. Copy contents of Release folder to the branch gh-pages into related folder That's it
+4. In order to publish - run ReleaseSlides `build  "<presentation_folder>"` That's it